rajatkrishna/google-summer-of-code/docs/spark-nlp/sparknlp-openvino.md

 ## Importing a Model

 Spark NLP supports importing custom models in the Tensorflow SavedModel format using the Tensorflow library, and ONNX models using ONNX Runtime library.
 See [here](https://github.com/JohnSnowLabs/spark-nlp/discussions/5669) for the full list of supported models and sample notebooks.
-With the OpenVINO integration, any model that can be read and converted through the `core.read_model` + `Openvino.serialize` flow should be supported if the correct model signatures are preserved during export and model assets are placed in an `assets` folder in the exported model directory.
+With the OpenVINO integration, models that can be read and converted through the `core.read_model` + `Openvino.serialize` flow should be supported if the correct model signatures are preserved during export and model assets are placed in an `assets` folder in the exported model directory.

 Annotators that support importing custom models offer a `loadSavedModel` function in their companion objects.
 This function accepts the model path and returns an instance of the equivalent Spark Annotator constructed from the imported model.
 For example, to import a BERT model into the `BertEmbeddings` annotator, we can use the following statement: